coding-socks/ebml/README.md

 Source: https://en.wikipedia.org/wiki/Extensible_Binary_Meta_Language

-It is based on the July 2020 version of [RFC 8794][rfc8794] (with additions from [github.com/ietf-wg-cellar/ebml-specification][ebml-specification]) and on the 7th iteration of [draft-ietf-cellar-matroska][draft-ietf-cellar-matroska-07].
-None of these documents reached ["Internet Standard"](https://tools.ietf.org/html/rfc2026#section-4.1.3) status yet.

-- RFC 8794 is in a ["Proposed Standard"](https://tools.ietf.org/html/rfc2026#section-4.1.1) status.
+This library is based on the July 2020 version of [RFC 8794][rfc8794] (with additions from [github.com/ietf-wg-cellar/ebml-specification][ebml-specification]).
+This document did not reach ["Internet Standard"](https://tools.ietf.org/html/rfc2026#section-4.1.3) status yet.
+RFC 8794 is in a ["Proposed Standard"](https://tools.ietf.org/html/rfc2026#section-4.1.1) status.
-- draft-ietf-cellar-matroska is still an [Internet-Draft](https://tools.ietf.org/html/rfc2026#section-2.2).

-The goal is to provide implementation for these documents and during the implementation provide feedback for them.
+The goal of this project is to create an implementation based on the document and during the implementation provide feedback.

 ## Production readiness

 **This project is still in alpha phase.** In this stage the public API can change between days.

-Beta version will be considered when the feature set covers most of the documents the implementation is based on, and the public API is reached a mature state.
+Beta version will be considered when the feature set covers the documents the implementation is based on, and the public API is reached a mature state.

 Stable version will be considered only if enough positive feedback is gathered to lock the public API and all document the implementation is based on became ["Internet Standard"](https://tools.ietf.org/html/rfc2026#section-4.1.3).